ioBrokerTranslator/doc/translate.md

 It is not always possible, but try to keep a similar length for the translated strings.

 For example a one-word string might be used as a column header; if you translate it now with a three-words string, the column might accidentally get bigger than the developer anticipated.

+### Labels Should Start With a Capital Letter

+Labels should always start with a capital letter whether it is a noun or not.

 # Language Specific Guidelines